-Even though All Things That Matter Press takes on the burden of publishing costs and managing some basic marketing, they want to know when you submit that you are committed to putting an effort into marketing your book.
-That is typical of most publishing houses these days.
+Even though All Things That Matter Press manages some basic marketing, they want to know when you submit that you are committed to putting an effort into marketing your book.

 Their website tone is a little overbearing, but they also include a lot of helpful tips and walk you through the steps your book will go through before being published.